liaohaofu/adn/README.md

 ## Datasets

 Two publicly available datasets (DeepLesion and Spineweb) are supported.
+As a courtesy, we also support training/testing with nature images.

 ### DeepLesion